 Occurs before the conditional appearance is applied to the target UI element.

-The CustomApplyAppearance event handler receives an argument of the ApplyAppearanceEventArgs type.
-The following properties provide information specific to this event.
+The CustomApplyAppearance event's data class is ApplyAppearanceEventArgs.
+The following properties provide information specific to this event:

 |AppearanceItems||Gets the list of resulting items that were calculated by each appearance rule.|

 |AppearanceObject||The appearance that is currently applied to the target UI element.|

 |ContextObjects||An object(s) to whose property a conditional appearance is currently applied.
 If the target item is an Action, it's the selected object(s) of the current View.|

 |EvaluatorContextDescriptor||Gets the EvaluatorContextDescriptor object that is used to supply metadata on the specified type to the ExpressionEvaluator objects.|

 |Handled||Gets or sets a value that indicates whether the event handler has completely handled the event or whether the system should continue its own processing.
 Inherited from HandledEventArgs.|

 |Item||A UI element whose appearance is about to be refreshed by applying the appropriate conditional appearance rules.|

 |ItemName||The name of the UI element whose appearance is about to be refreshed by applying conditional appearance rules.|

 |ItemType||The type of the UI element whose appearance is about to be refreshed by applying conditional appearance rules.|